PramodTKodag/Multiplayer-tic-tac-toe-game/README.md

     - Start your app using `yarn start` command.
     - For localhost, app with run at `localhost:8000` url.:raised_hands:

 > For running the app with authentication, you will need a authentication server.
-Contact the admin for further support :fire:
+Contact admin for further support :fire: